Newly Updated Breastfeeding Guidelines From the AAP

 From One Year to Two and Beyond

+You may wonder why the AAP would change its breastfeeding guidelines from one to two years.
 From birth to 2 years old, your little one goes through one of the most active stages of neurologic development.1 Brain development depends on many factors, including proper nutrition.5 During this development period, the health risks of hypertension, obesity, and diabetes are “believed to be programmed.”1 Breast milk can play a crucial role in minimizing the risk of these listed health concerns.

 Preliminary data has shown that breast milk is a significant source of “macronutrients and immunologic factors” that benefit the growing 2-year-old.1 In year two, breast milk is composed of significantly higher concentrations of protein, lactoferrin, lysozyme, and immunoglobulin A than milk in year one.1 These components are essential in supporting your toddler’s growth and development.

 The AAP has also found that breastfeeding over a year increases a mom’s health benefits.
 A “longer duration of breastfeeding is associated with decreased risk of developing breast and ovarian cancer in the mother.”1 Other health benefits include decreased risk of maternal diabetes mellitus and hypertension.
-Not only does a longer duration of breastfeeding generate health benefits, but it has also shown to increase maternal attachment to her child, showing “increases in observed maternal sensitivity,” such as responsiveness to the child and reading the child’s cues.1
+Not only does a longer duration of breastfeeding generate health benefits, but it can also increase maternal attachment to her child, showing “increases in observed maternal sensitivity,” such as responsiveness to the child and reading the child’s cues.1

 AAP Call to Action